YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

          indentation and line length will be preserved, giving a scroll bar if necessary for the browser window

    more text

+Note that the empty line after the ``::`` and before the text continues are required, as is the indentation before the literal contents.
+When rendering to the terminal with `help <celltype>`, the ``::`` line will be ignored, while Sphinx displays the section verbatim like shown.

 .. todo:: in line formatting for web docs isn't exclusive to v2,